-Besides warranties, other protections granted by a private equity seller in an acquisition agreement include interim period obligations (running the target in the ordinary course) and certain pre or post-closing undertakings (idiosyncratic to the transaction).
+Besides warranties, other protections granted by a private equity seller in an acquisition agreement include interim period obligations (such as restrictions to managing the target company outside of the ordinary course of business) and certain pre or post-closing undertakings (idiosyncratic to the transaction).
 Price retentions mechanisms also occur but indemnities are rarely provided.